| |

 From the new 210 Freeway extension, driving west: In Upland, exit Mountain Ave./Mt.
 Baldy Exit, Exit 54.
 Turn right and proceed north on Mountain Ave.
 Drive 5 miles to Mt.
 Baldy Road.
 Turn right (north) and after 5 miles you pass the Angles National Forest Mt.
 Baldy Visitor Center in Mt.
 Baldy Village.
 You can get a Forest Adventure Pass and wilderness permit here.
 Continue a few miles up to Manker Flat.

-Park at upper end of Manker Flat Campground in one of the dirt areas near the gated road on the left (if you reach the ski lift parking lot, you've gone to far).
+Park at upper end of Manker Flat Campground in one of the dirt areas near the gated Falls Road on the left (if you reach the ski lift parking lot, you've gone to far, unless you plan to ride the ski lift).
 Your hike will proceed up this road.
 A National Forest Adventure Pass is required for parking.

 Hike report: 5-26-03